ParisNeo/lollms-webui/docs/youtube/script_lollms.md

 - the discussion database
 Make sure to put this folder to a partition that has enough space as models may be heavy sometimes.
 Here I just press enter to choose the default location which is my documents folder.
 The first time you run this application, you are prompted to select the binding. bindings are bridge modules that allows lollms to talk to different libraries that can run language models.
-If you are using a mac, I would recommend using gpt4all binding.
+If you are using a mac, I would recommend using lollms binding.
 If you have a powerful GPU and want to use as many models as possible then you go with ctransformers.
 The fastest for llama models is the official llama cpp binding.
 The Pyllamacpp is a tiny stable binding that runs with only llama models but can run on any pc seamlessly.
 As of today, GPTQ binding can run but it is still in experimental stage.
 Maybe use it in few weeks.
 I have a GPU, and want to test many models, so I'll go with CTransformers.
 This may take few minutes to complete as it should install many modules.
 Let's fastforward.
 Once the binding is installed, you need to select a first model.
 You have the choice between installing a model from the internet or link to a local model file.
 This allows you tu mutualize models with other tools like Gpt4all or oobbabooga's text generation webui.